hburgoyne/picard_mcp/README.md

 ### Key Components

 1. **MCP Server**: A FastAPI-based implementation of the Model Context Protocol that provides:
-   - OAuth 2.0 authentication and authorization with PKCE support
+   - ✅ OAuth 2.0 authentication and authorization with PKCE support
-   - Memory storage with vector embeddings
+   - ✅ Memory storage with PostgreSQL and pgvector extension
-   - Permission-based memory access control
+   - ✅ Permission-based memory access control (private/public)
+   - ✅ Vector embeddings for semantic search using OpenAI's text-embedding-3-small model
-   - LLM integration for memory-based queries
+   - 🔄 LLM integration for memory-based queries (framework ready, advanced features planned)

 2. **Django Client**: A web application that demonstrates integration with the MCP server:
    - User registration and authentication